noorkhokhar99/NewsGuardian/README.md

 ## Acknowledgements

-- Special thanks to OpenAI for providing access to Phi-2 and GPT-4 models.
+- Special thanks to OpenAI for providing access to Phi-2.
-- ClarifAI's models utilized in this project for GPT-4 and text-to-speech capabilities.